5 Archaeological Discoveries That Confirmed the Bible in 2025

 • That this tower had collapsed

-Other Examples of Precision in Details
+Other Examples of Precision in the Details

 This discovery joins other examples of details in the Gospels that only eyewitnesses would know: